Listen to this article

 Bottom Line

 Most workers are willing to accept a 5-25% pay cut for remote work, with an average around 25%.
+However, a recent study by FlexJobs found that 80% of workers would be more loyal to their employer if they had flexible work options.
 The decision should be based on a detailed analysis of your personal finances, productivity, and long-term career aspirations.
 Consider both the immediate financial implications and the potential long-term effects before making a decision.
 By weighing these factors carefully, you can make an informed choice about whether the benefits of remote work outweigh the salary sacrifice.
+Remember to factor in not just the monetary savings, but also the intangible benefits of improved work-life balance and reduced stress.

 Try the Calculator